rurabe/standard-reducer/README.md

 ## What opinions?
 1. *Stores should hold their data in Immutable collections* This is more a judgment on the [benefits of Immutable](http://redux.js.org/docs/faq/ImmutableData.html#what-approaches-are-there-for-handling-data-immutably-do-i-have-to-use-immutablejs), but Immutable provides big and easy wins in React apps.

-2. *Collections should be stored in Maps with unique ids as the keys* There are two reasons for this.
+2. *Collections should be stored in Maps, not Lists* There are two reasons for this.
 When consuming the tree, it's easier to pick an element out of the collection by a key rather than iterating through a list.
 When updating the tree, `mergeDeep` cannot reconcile Lists (arrays), so storing collections in maps allows `mergeDeep` to enact changes anywhere in the tree.

 3. *The store's main job is reflecting persistence layer's source of truth.* Because the store is not the ultimate source of truth, it does not worry about order or race conditions and just applies updates in an effort to stay current.
 The standard actions are all you need to accomplish this.

 ## API